Faraday Future unveils electric vehicle in Las Vegas to kick off CES

 Faraday executives would not comment on the company's financials.

-The FF 91, a long, low, futuristic SUV with a roomy interior has no handles, as doors will open as a driver approaches.
+The futuristic-looking vehicle has no handles, as doors will open as a driver approaches.
 Holograms will be projected on the windshield to alert drivers of needed information.